Jellonator/jeEngine/README.md

 jeEngine
 ========
 jeEngine, or Jello's Engine, is a cross-platform game engine written in C++, currently supporting whatever SDL supports.
-Note that this engine is mostly just a wrapper for SDL2.
-SDL2 may be replaced with OpenGL for graphics at somepoint to make this engine more dynamic, but currently that is not a priority.
+Note that this engine is mostly just a wrapper for SDL2 and OpenGL.
+Currently uses the heavily outdated OpenGL 1.2 standard.
+There are plans to impliment OpenGL 3.2 in the future.

 ######Libraries/dependancies:######
 - SDL2
 - SDL2_image

-Current Version: 0.8.0
+Current Version: 0.9.0

 Features
 --------